T9Hacks/t9hacks.github.io/README.md

-##T9Hacks Spring 2017
+##T9Hacks Hackathon
-T9Hacks is a 24 hour hackathon at the University of Colorado Boulder's ATLAS Institute.
+T9Hacks is a 24-hour female and non-binary hackathon at the University of Colorado Boulder's ATLAS Institute.

 ##When
-Spring 2017
+Fall 2018

 ##Where
 ATLAS Institute, University of Colorado Boulder
-<b>Black Box Experimental Studio</b>